 WHO WE ARE

-Ohev Ger is the NGO founded to care for Jewish Converts - promoting their success and integration throughout Israel.
+Ohev Ger supports converts after conversion - promoting their welfare, success and integration in Israel.

 OUR VISION